The White Arrivers

 And other voices too.
 Half Turkish, half Slavic.
-Women in veils, but with bright blue eyes looking out, stands of blonde hair falling through.
+Women in veils, but with bright blue eyes looking out, strands of blonde hair falling through.

-We are a little confused and unsure of ourselves here, not knowing what to expect in this province, this Greek diamerisma, of Thrace – a remote, often unvisited by outsiders, north-eastern area.
+We are a little confused and unsure of ourselves here, not knowing what to expect in this province, this Greek diamerisma, of Thrace – a remote north eastern area not often visited by outsiders.